Skip to main content

 Cheapest States for Non-Resident Deer Hunting

 For hunters traveling to another state, non-resident costs are a major factor.
-These states offer the most affordable out-of-state deer hunting:
+These states offer the most affordable out-of-state deer hunting (verified 2025–2026 prices):

 4. South Carolina — ~$300 total

 Non-resident statewide license: $200.
 Big game permit: $100.
-Liberal antlerless harvest helps manage costs per deer.
+Liberal antlerless harvest and the bundled deer-tag workflow help maximize value per dollar, but non-residents still need the full license-plus-permit path.

 Non-resident gun deer license: $160.
-Additional tags: $160.
-More expensive, but the iconic gun deer season attracts thousands.
+Additional tags: ~$160.
+More expensive, but the iconic 9-day gun season attracts thousands of out-of-state hunters annually.

-For complete state-by-state pricing, see our hunting license cost comparison.
+For complete state-by-state pricing, see our hunting license cost comparison and non-resident hunting license guide.

 States with Free Deer Hunting Options